thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-7/index.md

 ## Historical Context

-The 'Setting Boundaries' perspective gained prominence in the world-centered social web of the mid-1900s, a period focused on authentic self-expression and the harmonization of internal and external worlds.
+The 'Boundaries' perspective gained prominence in the world-centered social web of the mid-1900s, a period focused on authentic self-expression and the harmonization of internal and external worlds.

 This era encouraged us to develop our innate potential while acknowledging the collective needs, yet it also confronted us with the challenges of realizing our full selves, navigating existential dilemmas, and the dangers of superficial conformity.